Eigenvalues and eigenforms on Calabi-Yau threefolds: The spectrum on the Fermat quintic

+which can be thought of, roughly, as symmetric permutations of the $z_{i}$, complex conjugation, and various phase rotations of the $z_{i}$ by fifth roots of unity.
 There are a finite number of irreducible representations of this discrete group -- we give these in Table \ref{tab:reps}.\footnote{The author thanks F.~Ruehle for explaining how to compute these representations while collaborating on a related project~\cite{2103.07472}.
 Note that these numbers disagree slightly with \cite[Table 3]{Braun:2008jp}.} Looking at Table \ref{tab:QF_approx}, we see that the multiplicities of the approximate eigenvalues all appear in Table \ref{tab:reps}.
-That is, the eigenspaces of the $(p,q)$ Laplacian do indeed live in irreducible representations of $\overline{\text{Aut}}(Q)$, as was the case for the scalar Laplacian in \cite{Braun:2008jp}.
+That is, the eigenspaces of the $(p,q)$-form Laplacian do indeed live in irreducible representations of $\overline{\text{Aut}}(Q)$, as was the case for the scalar Laplacian in \cite{Braun:2008jp}.
 This is an independent check that our numerical algorithm is correct.

 We can also check that our volume normalisation of $\op{Vol}(X)=1$ has been implemented correctly by examining Weyl's law.
-On a Riemannian manifold $X$ of real dimension $d$, the eigenvalues grow as
+On a Riemannian manifold $X$ of real dimension $d$, the eigenvalues should grow as